Written by Beatriz Arnillas.

 2. Define a high level instructional transformation path

-How will your ideal learner centered learning environment look when the transformation process is mature?
-When we tell our teachers to deliver learner-centered learning, many of them don’t know what we mean in practice.
-After all, they most likely have never experienced a learner-centered environment.
+How will your ideal learning environment look when the transformation process is mature?
+When we tell our teachers to deliver student-centered learning, many of them don’t know what we mean in practice.
+After all, they most likely have never experienced a student-centered environment.
 I know I didn’t when I first started this conversation.
 Many of us use Barbara Bray & Kathleen McClaskey’s model, displayed below:

 Another challenge is that we make extensive use of buzzwords.
 The tricky thing about buzzwords is that we all use them loosely, before knowing whether we “mean” the same things.
 It is a good idea to create a “glossary of 21st-Century Learning Terms” for your school or district.
 Work with school leaders and teachers on what you mean by “personalized”, “active”, “problem-based” (as opposed to “project-based”), student-centered, etc. Also, you might define Universal Design for Learning (UDL) and how your school intends to address it.